 There’s no denying that’s it a messy job, but that’s part of the appeal for the kids, and if you happen to be looking for a Halloween-inspired activity to do with your little ones this weekend, baking up a batch of these non-scary seasonal sweets is a guaranteed way to ensure you have a hoot with your toddlers.

 Similar to a graham cracker in taste and texture, these cut-out cookies are made with very little sugar, molasses and warming spices that are friendly to the young palate.
-If you aren’t a fan of molasses’and plenty of people aren’t’you can always swap in honey for a milder flavoured biscuit instead.
+If you aren’t a fan of molasses, you can always swap in honey for a milder flavoured biscuit instead.

-Here’s the thing about baking with toddlers: there is definitely going to be a mess to clean up, but once you embrace the fact that your floors with be littered with excess flour, and your counters will be covered with a thin crust of dough, you can get down to the business of having fun in the kitchen with your kids.
+Here’s the thing about baking with kids: there is definitely going to be a mess to clean up, but once you embrace the fact that your floors with be littered with excess flour, and your counters will be covered with a thin crust of dough, you can get down to the business of having fun in the kitchen.

-New to baking with little kids?
-Here are three tips for making the process of baking with toddlers a little more pleasant for all who are involved:
+Here are three tips for making the process of baking with little ones easier for all who are involved:

-- Timing is Everything: Choose a time of day when your toddler is happy and cooperative.
-This is likely after a nap or a snack.
-Don’t attempt a cooking project when they are tired or in need of some fresh air and physical activity.
+- Timing is Everything: Don’t attempt a cooking project when they are tired or in need of some fresh air and physical activity.